-But there are a number of big white dog breeds, so choosing the best one for your family can be challenging.
-We’ll try to help you decide below, by detailing 17 of the best big white dogs.
+But there are a number of large white dog breeds, so choosing the best one for your family can be challenging.
+We’ll try to help you decide below, by detailing 17 popular big white dogs.

 Before jumping into our list, we should discuss some of the considerations that went into the selection process.
 While we considered a variety of factors, the following three were the most important:

 #1.
 They Must Be Big